When a Chronic Cough Is Really About Your Gut

 GERD (Gastroesophageal Reflux Disease) is a chronic digestive condition more persistent than occasional acid reflux, where stomach contents, including acid, enzymes, and sometimes food, flow back into the esophagus more often than normal, causing irritation and inflammation, affecting the digestion and also the throat, airways, sleep, and overall quality of life.
 Common symptoms include heartburn, regurgitation, chest discomfort, chronic cough, hoarseness, throat clearing, or, in some cases, no noticeable symptoms, a condition known as silent reflux.

 A chronic cough is defined as a cough lasting more than eight weeks.
 It is a common and often frustrating symptom for patients and clinicians alike.
 When chest X-rays are normal and infections have been ruled out, gastroesophageal reflux disease (GERD) emerges as one of the leading hidden causes.
-This condition, known as GERD-related chronic cough (GERC), may occur even in the absence of classic reflux symptoms.
+This condition, known as

 Why Acid Reflux Can Cause a Persistent Cough

-The tissues of the throat and airway are highly sensitive and respond to irritation caused by stomach acid that repeatedly moves upward into the esophagus and, sometimes, beyond.
-The cough is a protective response to irritation; it is an alarm that indicates something is wrong.
+The tissues of the throat and airway are highly sensitive and respond to irritation from stomach acid that repeatedly moves upward into the esophagus and sometimes beyond.

 Reasons Why GERC Can Be Challenging to Identify